godotengine/godot-docs/classes/class_editorsettings.rst

 :ref:`bool<class_bool>` **asset_library/use_threads** :ref:`🔗<class_EditorSettings_property_asset_library/use_threads>`

-If ``true``, the Asset Library uses multiple threads for its HTTP requests.
-This prevents the Asset Library from blocking the main thread for every loaded asset.
+If ``true``, the Asset Store uses multiple threads for its HTTP requests.
+This prevents the Asset Store from blocking the main thread for every loaded asset.

 .. rst-class:: classref-item-separator